loighic/truth-tables/tt_HW04--concepts.md

 Each problem is worth 10 points, and the whole assignment is worth 100 points.
 Problems that are submitted late will receive 8 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

 For the truth tables, determine the truth values for each sentence or pair of sentences.
-Each of the multiple choice questions is about the truth table right before it.
-The multiple choice questions can only answered once, and, except for the first one, they cannot be checked.
+Each of the multiple choice questions is about the truth table right before it. **The multiple choice questions can only answered once, and, except for the first one, they cannot be checked.**

-Except for the first one, the multiple choice questions cannot be checked before they are submitted.
 Be sure to submit each problem.
 The `✓` in the green bar indicates that the problem has been checked, not that it has been submitted.

 ---